-Check out the "Support" section of our web site, hotkilns.com for all of our troubleshooting references.
-We are constantly adding to our excellent troubleshooting guides and the web site has the most up-to-date information on it.
+The TROUBLESHOOTING GUIDES provide many helpful tips and suggestions.
+Check our web site at www.hotkilns.com.
+We are constantly adding to our excellent troubleshooting guide and the web site has the most up-to-date information in it.

 YOUR LOCAL DISTRIBUTOR